 - My Web My Way: This site was made by the BBC.
 You can find a comprehensive guideline on how to change a variety of settings to make your system more users friendly and easier to use.

-- National Center for Learning Disabilities: Users would be able to find helpful information on assistive technology, disabilities and better accommodations for work as well as school.
+- National Center for Learning Disabilities: Users would be able to find helpful information on assistive technology, disabilities, and better accommodations for work as well as school.

 Tech-Ease 4 All: It has resources for instructors and parents who want to utilize technology and computers with handicapped pupils.

-Accessibility features are very helpful for everyday use, especially for those who disable.
+Accessibility features are very helpful for everyday use, especially for those who are disable.
 It helps them to learn in an easy and proper way so they can make their lives better by utilizing them.